Deep Neural Network Based Accelerated Failure Time Models using Rank Loss: Conventional parametric and semiparametric AFT modeling

-When the distribution of $\epsilon_i$ is known, it is referred to as a parametric AFT model.
+When the distribution of $\epsilon_i$ is known,~(\ref{aft_model1}) is referred to as a PAFT model.
 We typically consider the linear case for the mean function, i.e., $f(\boldx_i) = \boldx_i^{\top} \boldbeta$.
-Parametric AFT models are often represented by $\log T_i = \boldx_i^{\top} \boldbeta + \sigma \epsilon_i$ where $\sigma$ is a scale parameter.
+PAFT models are often represented by $\log T_i = \boldx_i^{\top} \boldbeta + \sigma \epsilon_i$, where $\sigma$ is a scale parameter.
 For inferences, likelihood-based approaches have typically been employed.
-A likelihood function under the setup described in Section~\ref{sec:mod:setmod} is given as
+The likelihood function under the setup described in Section~\ref{sec:mod:setmod} is given by